 - David P. Willoughby, author of the The Super Athletes, claimed Smith was second only to the ludicrously strong Arthur Saxon in the bent press by bodyweight.
-Smith put up 275.5 pounds in 1903 at a bodyweight of 168 (Wilks of 88.08, compared with a Wilks of 106.71 for Arthur Saxon), but Willoughby claimed that due to the fact it was done with a dumbbell, the weight would be more like a 313 lb bent press.
-Google that weird ass lift or watch this video if you don't understand why it'd be harder with a dumbbell than a barbell.
+Smith put up 275.5 pounds in 1903 at a bodyweight of 168 (Wilks of 88.08, compared with a Wilks of 106.71 for Arthur Saxon), but Willoughby claimed that due to the fact it was done with a dumbbell, the weight would be more like a 313 lb. bent press.
+Google that weird ass lift video if you don’t understand why, it’d be harder with a dumbbell than a barbell.

-- He overhead pressed a pair of dumbells weighing a total of 225 lbs.
+- He overhead pressed a pair of dumbbells weighing a total of 225 lbs.

 - He could lift one of those old-school wooden barrels weighing two hundred pounds by pinch gripping the the steel straps ringing them.

 - Smith could hang from a smooth-surfaced, one inch in diameter belaying pin with one hand while holding a 140 lb dumbbell in the other.